isomerpages/ncss-ssi/index.md

       url: /contact-us/
       key_highlights:
         - title: THE FUTURE OF GLOBAL SOCIAL WORK
-          description: Join us on 23 March 2023 at 9:30am for the GSW Talk, where Dr Darla Coffey, former President and CEO of CSWE, will discuss trends in social work education and the future of the field from a global perspective.
-Register now!
+          description: Join us on 23 March 2023 at 9:30am for the GSW Talk organised by GISW <a href= https://www.thegisw.org/ target="_blank"> , where Dr Darla Coffey, former President and CEO of CSWE will discuss trends in social work education and the future of the field from a global perspective.
+Register now for this event held at Social Service Institute (SSI)!
           url: https://forms.gle/Xdwt9ahaou2mLhb47
         - title: Higher Diploma in Social Service
           description: The programme provides an articulation pathway into Bachelor in